SkyLined/blog.skylined.nl/Articles/2016-03-10 MS Edge CDOMTextNode..get_data type confusion/#1 Intro.md

 + **Microsoft Edge 20.10240.16384.0**

-  An attacker would need to get a target user to open a specially crafted webpage.
+  An attacker would need to get a target user to open a specially crafted web-page.
 JavaScript appears to be required to trigger the issue.